Your Vizi-Ai template profile comes with Portainer installed by default. You can find out more information about Portainer at www.portainer.io.

 The Local management option will show you basic information about your Vizi-Ai.
 After your Vizi-Ai has powered on and all apps have started, it should look identical to the following image:

-Selecting a container will show additional information about the application that is running.
+Select a container to show additional information about the application that is running.

 In the example below, we’ve selected the Frame Streamer application.
 On this page you are presented with multiple options to debug any issues that may occur.
 Typically support teams start by viewing the Logs for an application to learn more about any potential issues.